 But the Corgi is not your typical small dog.
 Like a larger breed, Corgis are good watchdogs and guard dogs.
 Their loyalty compels them to protect their people.
 Unlike a small dog, Corgis have a gruff bark.
 When not fending off an intruder, they are relaxed and friendly.

 With a Corgi, you can have the benefits of a big dog in a much smaller size!

 #5 The Corgi will herd you to the park.

 Corgis are accustomed to herding sheep and horses, but in the absence of a job, they will assign themselves something to do.
 After all, they are independent, dedicated workers.
 They might decide to herd children, or even you!

 Corgis like to exercise, and in fact, they need this for their overall wellbeing.
-They have a tendency to gain weight if they do not get enough exercise.
-And a small dog that appears to be slightly overweight may actually be obese.
+They tend to gain weight if they do not get enough exercise.
+And a small dog that appears to be slightly overweight may be obese.